mbrown1413/SqliteFind/README.md

 =====

 Written by Michael Brown as a project for the Computer Forensics class taught by Fabian Monrose at the University of North Carolina Chapel Hill.
+Feel free to contact me at [michael@msbrown.net](mailto:michael@msbrown.net), or start an issue on [GitHub](https://github.com/mbrown1413/SqliteFind).

 The idea of searching for sqlite database rows in memory is based on Dave Lassalle's (@superponible) [firefox volatility